WAGONS – MEDIUM

 A new-generation Volkswagen Touareg was released in mid-2011 and was updated in 2013 and 2015.
 The new model received a much-needed boost in interior space.

-The post-2010 Prado range scored upgraded diesel and petrol engines in September 2015, six-speed transmissions and additional improvements for 2018.
+The post-2010 Prado range scored upgraded diesel and petrol engines in September 2015, six-speed transmissions and additional improvements for 2018 and 2020.

 The FJ Cruiser was described by its designers as a modern interpretation of a Toyota classic; the FJ40 two-door wagon that was produced from 1960 until 1984.
 Sadly, the FJ production ended in August 2016.